ghgindex/ghgi/README.md

 * [References](#references) includes the data sources cited by Origins

 All units in the datasets are metric.

+### In-memory Database
+Because the dataset is quite small, and almost entirely read-only, it is packaged inline with the code base and meant to be served from memory, resulting in a highly performant service.
+There may come a point where the dataset becomes sufficiently large that populating a standalone database will be preferable, or at least desirable in some cases; we'll cross that bridge when we get to it.

 ### [Products](#products)
 Products is a JSON collection of product names and data values as follows: